DESCRIPTION OF THE REGISTRANT’S SECURITIES

 EXCHANGE ACT OF 1934

-As of December 31, 2021, Pasithea Therapeutics Corp. (the “Company”, “we” or “our”) had one class of securities, its common stock, registered under Section 12 of the Securities Exchange Act of 1934, as amended.\
+As of December 31, 2022, Pasithea Therapeutics Corp. (the “Company”, “we” or “our”) had common stock, par value $0.0001 per share (“Common Stock”), and warrants issued in connection with our initial public offering exercisable to purchase shares of Common Stock (“Warrants”), registered under Section 12 of the Securities Exchange Act of 1934, as amended.

 The Company does not have a classified board of directors.
 Pasithea is authorized to issue an aggregate of 500,000,000 shares.
 The authorized capital stock is divided into 495,000,000 shares of Common Stock having a par value of $0.0001 per share and 5,000,000 shares of preferred stock having a par value of $0.0001 per share.